sneekz85cat/notes/README.md

 4. Comment your code effectively but aim to write self-documenting code.
 5. Regularly refactor to improve code quality and reduce complexity.
 6. Test your code thoroughly to ensure its correctness and resilience.

+# 2024-01-14
+- "Today's programming wisdom is to embrace the SOLID principles.
+SOLID stands for Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles serve as guidelines for creating maintainable, scalable, and robust software designs that can adapt to changing requirements over time.
+By adhering to these principles, you ensure that your code is modular, loosely coupled, and easy to understand, which ultimately leads to a more efficient development process and higher-quality software."